portdebarcelona/OpenInfoAPI-Ports/docs/workingenvironment.md

 Because github.com facilitates Gitpages processes with Jekyll.

 ## Blueprint for APIs
-It's needed to expose APIs in web format to facilitate comprehension of API definisitons, as swagger do.
+It's needed to expose APIs in web format to facilitate comprehension of API definitions, as Swagger do.
 We evaluate several options and choose
 (Redoc)[https://github.com/Redocly/redoc] because is a very light way to publish Open API 3.0 directly from definition (yaml or json).
 Other products and services evaluated were:
 - [Swagger-UI](https://swagger.io/tools/swagger-ui/)
 - [APIDOC](https://apidocjs.com/).
-Preprocessing comments of programming code.
+Pre-processing comments of programming code.
 - [ReadME](https://readme.com/documentation)

 ## PDF printing of APIs
 To get a pdf of OAS definitions: https://mrin9.github.io/RapiPdf/
 ## Name of Code repository
 **OpenInfoAPI-Ports**, then https://github.com/portdebarcelona/OpenInfoAPI-Ports.
-In a initial phase is under domain 'portofbarcelona'.
+In an initial phase is under domain 'portofbarcelona'.
 In a future we will see.

 ## Code repository
 Because our company (portofbarcelona) uses **Github.com**, this will be our code and documentation repository.